solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-12 [Inverse: World Wide Web: 3 Other Acts by Tim Berners-Lee That Shaped the Internet](https://www.inverse.com/article/54000-world-wide-web-google-doodle-tim-berners-lee)

 2019-03-12 [CERN: Web@30: reliving history and rethinking the future](https://home.cern/news/news/computing/web30-reliving-history-and-rethinking-future)
+* metions Tim Berners-Lee
+* *He then presented his plans to re-decentralise the Web with the Solid project for improved privacy and **full data ownership**, and also the Contract for the Web, targeted at governments, companies and citizens to ensure that the Web will serve humanity.*

 2019-03-12 [The Sun: WORLD WIDE WOW Who is Sir Tim Berners-Lee and when did he invent the World Wide Web?](https://www.thesun.co.uk/news/8612472/sir-tim-berners-lee-world-wide-web/)